tobyjameswright/code-20220522-tobywright/README.md

 If the data was to grow exponentially this script could be repurposed to leverage compute clusters and I would suggest running it in a serverless way via DataProc/DataFlow on GCP unless there is an internal cluster available.

 ## Missing/Null data
 For this script I have decided to remove any rows that have missing data.
-However a different approach could be used depending on the business use case
+However a different approach could be used depending on the business use case.
+I have also removed any rows that include 0 in the height column to avoid any divison by 0 errors.
+Depending on business use case these corrupt data rows could be redirected to another file to handle them manually or alert the business to to the number of corrupt cases.

 # How to run